Youngstown Air Reserve Station: 1990s

 In January 1992, the 910 TAG became the only full-time, fixed-wing aerial spray unit in the Department of Defense.
 In June of that year, as part of an Air Force-wide reorganization, MAC was disestablished and the unit was renamed the 910th Airlift Group, operationally-gained by the newly established Air Mobility Command (AMC).

 In 1997, the Air Force Reserve became a separate major command in the Air Force organizational structure as Air Force Reserve Command (AFRC).
 Per AFRC direction, the unit was renamed the 910th Airlift Wing (910 AW) while still retaining its operational relationship with AMC.

 2020s

 In 2022, the U.S. Air Force selected the facility as the next to receive a fleet of C-130Js.
 In addition to significant performance advantages, the aircraft reduces manpower requirements, lowers operating and support costs, and offers life-cycle cost savings over earlier models.

 That same year, the U.S. Federal Government allocated nearly $9 million to the base to construct a tactical landing zone to help train soldiers before they experience the real thing in battle.

 In 2023, state senators voted to restore a $3 million allocation to the facility as a 10% match to federal aid.
 Money went towards resurfacing the main runway and taxiway.

 In 2024, construction began on a new main gate complex for the base's entrance.
 The new gate will feature facilities and technology to enhance force protection and anti-terrorism capabilities for the station.
+At the same time, work started on an Air Heritage Trail nearby.